rebelsky/sams-assorted-musings-reflections/weeknight-concerts-nov-2017.md

 That's a Tuesday night.
 I teach early on Wednesday mornings.

-Sitting on my desk next to the invitation is a flyer for the BoDeans, who are playing in [Des Moines on October 9](http://www.woolysdm.com/event/1557549-bodeans-stripped-down-des-moines/).
+Sitting on my desk next to the invitation is a flyer for the BoDeans, who are playing in [Des Moines on November 9](http://www.woolysdm.com/event/1557549-bodeans-stripped-down-des-moines/).
 That's a Thursday night.
 I teach early on Friday mornings, too.